How to Lead a Multi-Generational Nursing Workforce

 Baby Boomers make up about 19% of today's nursing workforce, but their numbers slowly shrink yearly.
 Meanwhile, Generation X and Millennials lead the charge, making up 37% and 35% of the nursing workforce, respectively.
 Gen Z is making its mark, too, growing steadily to about 6%.2

-Understanding Generational Differences in Nursing
+Understanding the Generational Differences in Nursing

 Creating a workplace that values each team member's unique perspective is essential for boosting commitment and job satisfaction.
 By recognizing and respecting the differences within a multigenerational nursing workforce, nurse leaders cultivate a sense of belonging that inspires everyone to give their best.1